netdata/learn/docs/cloud/visualize/overview.md

 * Single exponential smoothing
 * Double exponential smoothing
 * Coefficient variation
+* Trimmed Median*
+* Trimmed Mean*
+* Percentile**

+* For **Trimmed Median and Mean** you can choose the percentage of data tha you want to focus on: 1%, 2%, 3%, 5%, 10%, 15%, 20% and 25%.
+** For **Percentile** you can specify the percentile you want to focus on: 25th, 50th, 75th, 80th, 90th, 95th, 97th, 98th and 99th.

 For more details on each, you can refer to our Agent's HTTP API details on [Data Queries - Data Grouping](/docs/agent/web/api/queries#data-grouping).